2025 Storm Events in Tacoma

 Roofing Materials for Tacoma

 Metal roofing has emerged as the premium choice for Tacoma's wet climate.
 Standing seam and quality stamped metal roofs offer exceptional water-shedding capability, complete resistance to moss and algae, and lifespans of 50-70 years.
-While the upfront cost is higher at $12-16 per square foot, the long-term value is outstanding.
-Metal's durability means fewer repairs, no moss treatments, and significant energy efficiency benefits.
+The smooth surface prevents organic matter from taking hold, eliminating the moss problems that plague other materials in this region.
+Metal roofs also handle the occasional freeze-thaw cycles well, expanding and contracting without cracking or degrading.

-Architectural asphalt shingles remain the most popular choice due to their balance of affordability and performance.
-At $6-8 per square foot, they offer 30-50 year lifespans when properly installed with adequate ventilation.
+Architectural asphalt shingles remain the most popular choice due to their balance of performance and accessibility.
+These thicker, dimensional shingles offer 30-50 year lifespans when properly installed with adequate ventilation.
 For Tacoma, selecting algae-resistant shingles with copper or zinc granules is essential.
 These treated shingles significantly reduce moss and algae growth compared to standard options.
 Quality brands like Owens Corning Duration or GAF Timberline offer excellent warranties when installed by certified contractors.

 Cedar shake provides the classic Pacific Northwest aesthetic that many Tacoma homeowners love, complementing the region's Craftsman and Victorian architecture.
 However, cedar requires more maintenance in this climate.
 Treated shakes that resist moisture and biological growth are essential, and homeowners should budget for regular cleaning and treatment every few years.
 Properly maintained cedar can last 25-35 years, but neglected installations deteriorate rapidly in Tacoma's wet environment.

-For flat or low-slope roofs common on commercial buildings and some modern residential designs, TPO, EPDM, and PVC membrane systems offer excellent waterproofing at $10-18 per square foot.
+For flat or low-slope roofs common on commercial buildings and some modern residential designs, TPO, EPDM, and PVC membrane systems offer excellent waterproofing.
 These materials handle moisture cycling well and provide reliable performance when properly installed with adequate drainage systems.
+TPO's reflective white surface also offers energy efficiency benefits during Tacoma's mild but occasionally sunny summers.

 Roofing Permits in Tacoma